NCVS Composer Competition

 Transylvan by Mark Francis

-About the previous years' competition
+About the 2020-21 competition

 The Northern California Viola Society 2020-21 Composition Contest winner was "Viola & Cesario" by Andrew M. Wilson of Devon, UK.
 The competition is for unperformed solo viola works, 3 minutes or under, composed in the last 5 years.
 The winning composition was premiered by finalists in the NCVS Young Violist Competition on March 7, 2021, presented online.